hanchiang/url-shortener-backend/README.md

 ## Storage
-MySQL: Shortened URLs and original URLs
+PostgreSQL: Shortened URLs and original URLs
-Redis: 1 instance for storing available URL keys, 1 instance for caching shortened URLs and original URLs
+Redis: Cache shortened URLs and original URLs

 ## Key generation
-A singleton service that generates and stores 1 month's worth of keys(100M) in a memory database(e.g. redis).
-Similar to a [token bucket](https://en.wikipedia.org/wiki/Token_bucket), but without the rate limit.
+Generates a certain number of random keys.
 Each key contains 6 characters.

-The application server can retrieve some keys and store them in memory for performance optimisation.

-This service will periodically regenerate keys

-Memory usage: 100M * 6 ~ 600MB

 # Ideas
 * Horizontal scaling: application, database and cache servers
 * Performance: Retrieve keys from redis and store in memory
+* Generate keys up front and periodically instead of on demand
 * Analytics: Track the usage of URLs
   * How many redirects per day
   * Remove URL after certain period of inactivity(no redirection request)